MasuRii/IT342-PeopleAPIIntegrationActivity-Biacolo/README.md

 **Known Issues and Limitations**

-*   [**List any known bugs, incomplete features, or limitations of your application here.** For example:]
+*   [**List any known bugs, incomplete features, or limitations of your application here.** ]
-    *   Basic error handling is implemented, but more robust error handling could be added.
+    *   Basic error handling is implemented, and could be expanded for more production-ready scenarios.
-    *   Input validation on contact fields might be basic and could be improved.
+    *   Input validation on contact fields is present but could be enhanced for stricter data quality.
-    *   The UI styling is basic and could be enhanced for better user experience.
+    *   The UI styling is functional but could be further improved for enhanced user experience and visual appeal.
-    *   [If you didn't implement all CRUD operations, mention which ones are implemented and which are not.]
+    *   **Cross-Device Testing:** The application has primarily been tested in a single development environment and has not yet been thoroughly tested across different browsers, operating systems, or devices (desktops, laptops, tablets, mobile).
+Compatibility and responsiveness across various platforms may need further verification.

 **Submission Requirements Checklist**